Side Hustles for Stay-at-Home Moms with Limited Time [2026 Guide]

 • Legal Considerations: You’ll need to look into licensing, insurance, and background checks.
 Several states limit the number of non-family kids you can watch without a license.

 • Platforms: Sites like care.com and UrbanSitter connect parents with caregivers.
-Pet care is a similar option—list on Rover and bring in furry clients.
+Pet sitting is a similar option; list on Rover and bring in furry clients.

 • Maximizing Income: Offer flexible hours (like date nights and weekends), add after-school pickups, or provide sibling discounts.
 Good ratings and reviews help you stand out so parents trust you.